dottorepie/synthf/README.md

 ~if turning tempo to max, preferably do not set max long attack and decay at the same time so the sound engine does not crash

-~synthf output is 4 independent channels of audio,according to audio interface n channels are audible
+~synthf output is 4 independent channels of audio,according to audio interface, n channels are audible